Houston Oil & Gas Attorneys

 Today, the Texas Railroad Commission is the regulating authority for oil and gas production in Texas.

 Recent booms in exploration and production in the Barnett Shale in Texas and the Haynesville Shale are forcing landowners to face the unfamiliar complexities of oil and gas law as they negotiate oil and gas leases for the oil and gas operators that are swarming their communities.
 If you hold mineral rights for land in these or other areas where there is active exploration or production, you may need an oil and gas attorney.

 Helping with Oil & Gas Leases in Texas

-Oil and gas leases have nuances that differ from standard contracts making the services of an experienced attorney particularly valuable when negotiating leases or resolving related conflicts.
-An oil and gas lease is a contract that conveys rights to extract and market the oil and gas resources below a tract of land for a period and specifies the terms under which exploration and production will be conducted.
+An oil and gas lease is a contract that conveys rights to extract and market the oil and gas resources below a tract of land and specifies the terms under which exploration and production will be conducted.
 Oil and gas agreements include terms that specify a royalty that will be paid to the landowner for gas or oil produced and the schedule for payment.
 Oil and gas leases are usually negotiated with landowners by "landmen" who represent oil and gas companies.
+Oil and gas leases have nuances that differ from standard contracts, making an experienced attorney's services particularly valuable when negotiating leases or resolving related conflicts.

 Landmen provide services to oil and gas companies such as:

 - Researching title status and resolving title issues